ceos-seo/data_cube_ui/docs/ui_install.md

 # vim: syntax=apache ts=4 sw=4 sts=4 sr noet
 ```

 In this configuration file, note that all of the paths are absolute.
-If you used a different username (other than 'localuser'), change all instance of 'localuser' to your username.
-For instance, if your username is 'datacube_user', replace all instance of 'localuser' to 'datacube_user'.
-This file assumes a standard installation with a virtual environment located in the location specified in the installation documentation.
+If you used a different username (other than `localuser`), change all
+instances of `localuser` to your username.
+For instance, if your username
+is `datacube_user`, replace all instances of `localuser` with `datacube_user`.
+This file assumes a standard installation with a virtual environment located

-**This refers to the system user - the user that you use to log in to Ubuntu and run all processes with.**
+in the location specified in the installation documentation.

 We'll now copy the configuration files to where they need to be.
-The `.datacube.conf` file is copied to the home directory for consistency.
+The `.datacube.conf` file is overwritten with the UI version for consistency.

 ```
 sudo cp ~/Datacube/data_cube_ui/config/.datacube.conf ~/.datacube.conf